 - Application of the remedy.

-Basic philosophy and safety policy for accident prevention and firm determination of the top management are utmost necessary.
+The basic philosophy and safety policy for accident prevention and firm determination of the top management are utmost necessary.

 Facts include past, present and future facts which have caused and which can cause accidents, past causes can be known by ‘accident records’ and inquiry.
 Future (hidden) causes can be known by HAZOP, HAZAN, safety audit, inspection etc.